-How To: Set up a digitizer or drawing tablet for use with ArcGIS 10 or later
+How To: Set up a digitizer or drawing tablet for use with ArcGIS Desktop 10 and later versions

-Despite the growth and increased access to digital information and online data, "heads-up" digitzing via digitizers and drawing board tablets are still used and can be set up for use with ArcGIS software.
+Despite the growth and increased access to digital information and online data, "heads-up" digitzing via digitizers and drawing board tablets is still used and can be set up for use with ArcGIS Desktop software.

-The guidelines provided describe helpful tips for setting up a digitizer or drawing board (tablet) for use in ArcGIS for Desktop, including ArcMap or ArcGIS Pro.
+The guidelines provided describe helpful tips for setting up a digitizer or drawing board for use in ArcMap.

 It is highly recommended to read the following documentation, which includes the base directions for setting up a digitizing tablet and driver installation.

-A degree north to south measures 69.2 miles (111 kilometers), while the east-west distance varies depending on the distance north or south of the Equator.
-When registering a paper map, it is far more accurate to type in the decimal degree coordinates, including the maximum number of decimal places that are available.
+- A degree north to south measures 69.2 miles (111 kilometers), while the east-west distance varies depending on the distance north or south of the Equator.
+When registering a paper map, it is most accurate to type in the decimal degree coordinates, and include the maximum number of decimal places that are provided.

 - Convert paper maps to PDF and use the PDF to TIFF geoprocessing tool to bring them into your GIS and do any heads-up digitization based on the original map’s image.